Ludmilla Jordanova

+Biography

 Jordanova was born to a Bulgarian father and English mother.
 Educated at Oxford High School and New Hall, Cambridge, Professor Jordanova has taught at the universities of Oxford, Essex, York, East Anglia, Cambridge and King's College London.
 Previously she held the position of Director of the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), University of Cambridge and was Professor of Visual Arts at the University of East Anglia.
-She has two children Alix Green and Zara Figlo and one granddaughter Sam Green.
+She has two children Alix Green and Zara Figlio and one granddaughter Sam Green.